Pratik-RC/CSE540_Fall25_Project-Group-9/README.md

 **Backend setup Instructions**
 1. To run the backend, cd into "supplychainprovenancesystem / backend"
-2. run npm init (when running first time)
+2. run npm install (when running first time)
 3. run npm start to start the backend server.

 ** Metamask Wallet Setup instructions **